 What to eat?

-I didn’t expect this and somehow I ended up having a Food Guide post about the food scene in Yogyakarta; most of my yummylicious posts so far and mainly food capitals like Hong Kong, Tokyo, Seoul, Rome, Paris, New York, and Lima (wow, just to mention a few) – Yogyakarta here, is the representative of Indonesian cuisine.
-I don’t know much about Indonesian cuisine (well I still don’t), and I can’t say that I am a fan – however, their food has some specialties that distinguish themselves from its neighboring Southeast Asian Countries.
+I didn’t expect this and somehow I ended up having a Food Guide post about the food scene in Yogyakarta; most of my food guide posts so far and major food capitals like Singapore, Hong Kong, Tokyo, Seoul, Rome, Paris, New York, and Lima (wow, just to mention a few) – Yogyakarta here, is the representative of Indonesian cuisine.
+I don’t know much about Indonesian cuisine (well I still don’t), and I can’t say that I am a fan – however, their food has some specialties that distinguish it from its neighboring Southeast Asian Countries.

 Visit Madam Tan, it is a popular local restaurant serving local food with good value and a vintage interior.
 I like their noodle soup with lots of sprouts and toppings.
 The House of Raminten is a whimsy late-night kitchen that always has a long queue outside during dinner time.
 By looking at the setting of the restaurant you will immediately have an idea of how “crazy” it is: a jacuzzi in the middle of the dining area, a horse stable at the back next to the bathrooms, plus funky lighting and different sitting layouts, set up and a lot of decors that you don’t expect.